iainctduncan/papers/source/conclusion.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The support for interactive development has been another area in which Scheme for Max has succeeded beyond my expectations.
-For my personal work configuration, I have created two small scripts in Python and Vim respectively, which enable me to send Scheme code to Max directly from my text editor.
+For my personal work configuration, I have created two small scripts in Python and Vim (a text editor) respectively, which enable me to send Scheme code to Max directly from my text editor.
-This is achieved by having Vim commands send a selected area (the enclosing parenthetical expression) to standard input (STDIN) of a short Python program, which in turn sends the text over the local network as an Open Sound Control message to the Max **udp** object, from where it is passed to an s4m object for evaluation.
+This is achieved by having Vim commands send a selected area (the enclosing parenthetical expression) to standard input (STDIN) of a short Python program, which in turn formats and sends the text over the local network as an Open Sound Control message to the Max **udp** object, from where it is passed to an s4m object for evaluation.